 To give you an idea of what you need to qualify for T, take a look at §3.350(j) and then review §3.352(b):

 (j) Special aid and attendance benefit for residuals of traumatic brain injury (38 U.S.C.
 1114(t)).
 The special monthly compensation provided by 38 U.S.C.
 1114(t) is payable to a veteran who, as the result of service-connected disability, is in need of regular aid and attendance for the residuals of traumatic brain injury, is not eligible for compensation under 38 U.S.C.
 1114(r)(2), and in the absence of such regular aid and attendance would require hospitalization, nursing home care, or other residential institutional care.
 Determination of this need is subject to the criteria of § 3.352.

-§3.352(b)(2) gets into the nitty gritty small print of what is really required to attain SMC T. At any rate, it’s my considered opinion (and probably only mine) that you should always be prepared to supply credentials showing you’re certified for medical supervision for Physical Therapy (PT) in home by XYZ PT Co. and Nurse Ratched, swimming at local YMCA times one day/week etc. 38 USC §1114(t) enunciates it clearly but 38 CFR §3.352(b)(2) simply muddies the waters.
+§3.352(b)(2) gets into the nitty gritty small print of what VA seems to think is really required to attain SMC T. At any rate, it’s my considered opinion (and probably only mine) that you should always be prepared to supply credentials showing you’re certified for medical supervision for Physical Therapy (PT) in home by XYZ PT Co. with Nurse Ratched supervising, swimming at local YMCA times one day/week etc. 38 USC §1114(t) enunciates it clearly but 38 CFR §3.352(b)(2) simply muddies the waters.

 (2) A veteran is entitled to the higher level aid and attendance allowance authorized by § 3.350(j) in lieu of the regular aid and attendance allowance when all of the following conditions are met:

 (i) As a result of service-connected residuals of traumatic brain injury, the veteran meets the requirements for entitlement to the regular aid and attendance allowance in paragraph (a) of this section.